demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ### 4. Rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other search surfaces before expanding the rollout to a broader audience.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with data in Google Drive.
+For other settings, like Access permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with data in Google Drive.
 The default values settings are as follows.

 **Page** | **Settings** | **Default values**
 --- | ---- | ---